What is the difference between STEAM academies and traditional classrooms?

 If my student is interested in both academies, do I submit two applications?

-No, only one application is required, but you will need to note your first and second choice.
+No, only one application is required; note your first and second choice.

 What if my child is not selected?